 The CU Resin is used for the separation of Cu and is based on a Cu selective extraction system.
-The extraction behaviour of the CU Resin towards a number of elements in three different acids at varying acid concentrations is presented in the following figures.
+The extraction behaviour of the CU Resin towards a number of elements in three different acids at varying acid concentrations is presented here.